Raytchellee/todo-app/README.md

 # Todo app

-Set up mongo DB connection in a Node.Js server and performed CRUD operations:
+I set up mongo DB connection in a Node.Js(Express.js) server and performed CRUD operations:

 1. Add a Todo task to a Todo collection
 2. Update a particular Todo task